bakonaanlong/data_cleaning_script/README.md

 # data_cleaning_script

 This is a powerful Python script that automates CSV data cleaning and standardization, saving hours of manual data preparation work.
+---
+I added a dirty dataset you can use to test this script
+---
 ## Why This Matters

 Dirty data costs organizations an average of **$15 million annually** in operational inefficiencies.
 Data scientists spend up to **80% of their time** on data cleaning rather than actual analysis or model training.
 This script automates the most common data cleaning tasks, allowing you to: